TensAIR: Real-Time Training of Neural Networks from Data-streams: Introduction

 \section{Introduction}

-Machine learning (ML) has become ubiquitous in modern data-analytics and decision-making tasks.
-Current ML solutions demand a considerable amount of training time, which usually renders it infeasible to retrain the entire ML machinery ``from scratch'' whenever new data arrives.
-Online learning (OL) is a branch of ML that studies solutions to time-sensitive problems which demand real-time answers based on fractions of data received in the form of {\em data streams} \cite{hoi2021online}.
-Moreover, a common characteristic of data streams is the presence of {\em concept drifts} \cite{iwashita2018overview}, i.e., changes in the statistical properties among the incoming data objects over time.
-To adapt to concept drifts, one may rely on either passive or active adaptation strategies \cite{heusinger2020passive}.
-The passive strategy updates the trained model indefinitely, with no regard to the actual presence of concept drifts.
-Active drift adaptation strategies, on the other hand, only adapt the model when a concept drift has been explicitly identified.
-In OL, a passive strategy (which is the default strategy we consider in this work) can be seen as the computationally more demanding approach, since the buffering capabilities of a stream-processing engine are limited, such that the model needs to be constantly kept up-to-date with the incoming data batches.
+Online learning (OL) is a branch of Machine Learning (ML) which studies solutions to time-sensitive problems that demand real-time answers based on fractions of data received in the form of {\em data streams} \cite{hoi2021online}.
+A common characteristic of data streams is the presence of {\em concept drifts} \cite{iwashita2018overview}, i.e., changes in the statistical properties among the incoming data objects over time \cite{lu2018learning}.
+Consequently, pre-trained ML models tend to be inadequate in OL scenarios as their performance usually decreases after concept drifts \cite{lu2018learning}.
+Differently, OL models mitigate the negative effects of such concept drifts by being ready to instantly update themselves for any new data from the data stream \cite{hoi2021online}.